Taste is the most valuable skill in marketing

 What does this mean for hiring?

-If taste is the bottleneck, the hiring landscape shifts.
-Companies will stop hiring for "AI skills" as a primary qualification.
+Hiring changes when taste is the bottleneck.
 AI skills become table stakes, like knowing how to use a spreadsheet.
 Everyone will have them.
 They will not differentiate.

-This is uncomfortable for people who have invested heavily in building AI expertise as their primary career differentiator.
+This is uncomfortable for people who have invested heavily in AI expertise as their primary career differentiator.
 But the pattern is consistent.
 In every technology cycle, the tool-specific skills commoditize.
 The judgment skills compound.

-What I am telling my teams
+What am I telling my marketing teams?

 I run marketing organizations.
 This is what I tell my teams.